Final-Project-Group-4/Backend-Project/README.md

 </div>

 ## Project Description
-A website for Mlay Tours, a company based in Tanzania, offering a variety of trips  in the Region.
+This Website is a MERN Stack project for Mlay Tours, a company based in Tanzania, offering a variety of trips  in the Region.
 It allows the client to show his offers with detailed information about the tours.
 Enables the CEO to manage his own content.

 ## Key features
 * Server Side Programming